2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 #### Requirements

-This command requires `tiff2pdf` be installed, this is installed via the package `libtifftools` in centos and `libtiff-tools` in debian.
+This command requires `tiff2pdf` be installed, this is installed via the package `libtifftools` in Centos7 and `libtiff-tools` in Debian8.

 ## Pdf to Tiff